 I could feel the crisp air kissing my cheeks and the refreshing scent of pines tickling my senses, when I open my eyes to an amazingly beautiful landscape of Kumaon hills.
 I am on my way to Village Sunkiya, Mukteshwar in Uttarakhand.
 An 8hrs beautiful drive from Delhi has bought me to this unknown little paradise – Mukteshwar Homestay.

 Energetic young man Pooran Singh Dangwal is there to receive me at the roadside.
 Without asking he takes out luggage from my car and we start walking downhill towards the homestay.
-On the way that goes through the dense oak and rhododendron forest, he speaks passionately about the sustainable hideaway he’s developed for city people while keeping his farm intact.
+On the way that goes through the dense oak and rhododendron forest, he speaks passionately about the sustainable hideaway.
+He’s developed this for city people while keeping his farm intact.
 He is a farmer and is practicing traditional organic farming from ages.
-He started welcoming travelers in his house as a means for an alternate income 2 years back, but now it has become his lifeline.
-He takes prides in hosting guests from all over the world and introducing them to the simple life of the Himalayan village farmer.
+Pooran started welcoming travelers in his house as a means for an alternate income 2 years back.
+Now it has become his lifeline.
+He takes prides in hosting guests from all over the world.
+And love to introduce them to the simple life of the Himalayan village farmer.

 Farmer’s homestay is a small house nestled in the oak forest and is surrounded by fruit trees.
 Pooran takes me to a cozy comfortable room with an independent entry.
 Though a village home, I am pleasantly surprised to find all the required essentials in the room and the house.
 There are two guest rooms that open up to a huge balcony overlooking the valley.